bhl47fastrobots/fastrobots/lab5_report.md

 ### Implementation of `straight()`

 Notice that the output of the PID control loop in the `run_pid()` function above is used as the argument to the function `straight()` to drive the robot at the specified speed.
 However, the output of the controller cannot be directly applied to the PWM pins of the motors!
 First, the controller output is a floating-point number; `analogWrite()` takes integers only.
 We also want to offset the controller output by the `DEADBAND` so that the PID control output actually drives the robot forward and backward (instead of being unable to overcome static friction and probably having to use a large `KI` value to compensate -- thus increasing overshoot).
 Finally, the output of the controller is both positive and negative, so we need to translate the sign of the output into which control pins we actually drive our motors with.
-Below is the implemtation of `straight()` that accounts for all of the aforementioned issues:
+Below is the implementation of `straight()` that accounts for all of the aforementioned issues:

 ```cpp
 /*